The 7 best Freshdesk integration tools for 2026

 2. Zapier

-You've probably heard of Zapier; it's like the duct tape of the internet.
+You've probably heard of Zapier; it's a popular choice for connecting tools across the web.
 It’s a workflow automation tool that acts as a bridge between Freshdesk and over 5,000 other apps.
 You can create automated workflows, called "Zaps," to connect your tools without writing a single line of code.

 It's on this list because it's incredibly versatile.
 Want to create a Freshdesk ticket from a new Google Forms entry?
 Done.
 Want to add a customer to a Mailchimp list when a ticket is resolved?
 Easy.
 Its straightforward interface makes it accessible to just about anyone.